hhariri/hhariri.github.io/_posts/2014-04-17-getting-started-with-kotlin-oss-project.md

 tasks that you can download and very easily compile applications.
 In addition, this particular project uses Gradle, so you can just build it from the command line using gradle.

-If you do decide on IntelliJ IDEA, you can use either (Ultimate or the free Community OSS edition)[http://www.jetbrains.com/idea/download/].
+If you do decide on IntelliJ IDEA, you can use either [Ultimate or the free Community OSS edition](http://www.jetbrains.com/idea/download/).
 Both work.

 ## Install the JDK

 Whether you use IntelliJ IDEA or not, you do need a JDK installed.
 And note, the JDK does not install the Ask toolbar!
-You can also use (chocolatey)[https://chocolatey.org/] to install it.
+You can also use [chocolatey](https://chocolatey.org/) to install it.

 ## Clone, Open, Build and Run